How lax rules, missed warnings led to Japan's second coronavirus cruise-ship hot spot

 Costa Cruises said in a statement, “The health and safety of our people, along with compliance and environmental protection, is always our utmost priority.”

-The Mitsubishi Heavy Industries Ltd unit that operates the Koyagi shipyard where the Costa Atlantica is docked, apologised to local residents late last month for “causing concern” and “misunderstanding” over the outbreak and said it would “fully cooperate” with the authorities.
+The Mitsubishi Heavy Industries Ltd (7011.T) unit that operates the Koyagi shipyard where the Costa Atlantica is docked, apologised to local residents late last month for “causing concern” and “misunderstanding” over the outbreak and said it would “fully cooperate” with the authorities.

 Kunio Shiiba, a senior executive at Mitsubishi Heavy, bowing deeply at a news conference, also apologised for insufficient explanation about the crew members’ movement.